SandraCaseroP/TFG/README.md

 ## Steps to run the project

 1º.- Clone this project.
-2º.- Do the npm install.
+2º.- Do the `npm install` to install the project dependencies..
 3º.- PHP folder put this folder inside C:/xampp/htdocs (for this u need xampp to be installed on your system).
 4º.- Start APACHE & MySQL.
 5º.- Pick up the backend/DB file .sql and upload inside the mysql(xampp/MySQL/Admin).